jlutz096/Quality-Control/README.md

 # Quality Control in Manufacturing (QCiM)
-Main repository for CS440 project "Image Quality Control in Manufacturing"
+Main repository for CS440 project "Image Quality Control in Manufacturing" Developers/Researchers include: Lee Lee, Christian Wills, Justin Lutz, Mark Owoseni.
+Former Developer: Ashish Lamichhane

 The main idea behind the conception of this project is to introduce more efficient ways in which Quality Control can be used in a manufacturing setting.
 The proposed idea is if we can create a system that can allow for faster processing of products in a manufacturing setting, then the more efficient the product can be made and delivered to the customer.